Doctor of Philosophy in Chemical and Biological Engineering (PhD)

-Awards of up to $50,000 each will be granted for six or more months of study.
-Award amount will be at the discretion of the adjudication committee.
+Awards of up to $50,000 each will be granted for six or more months of study outside Western Canada.
+The award amount will be at the discretion of the adjudication committee.
 Each recipient of a Friedman Award will be designated a “Friedman Scholar”.

 Friedman Scholars are expected to travel to other areas of the world to seek new perspectives, learn from experts in their fields and be exposed to different cultures.

 Funds received from this award are to be used for expenses related to the opportunity.
 These may include: travel expenses (airfare, visas, health insurance, etc.), living expenses (rent, groceries, etc.), fees assessed for related educational endeavours.
 Other kinds of research or project-related expenses should include a justification in the budget template document.